-One harsh reality in life is that when someone is completely determined to commit suicide, there is often not a lot that can be done to do to stop them.
-Granted, verbal skills and crisis de-escalation techniques can certainly be useful, but the fact is, those things are not always going to work.
+If someone is determined to commit suicide by cop, there is not a lot that can be done to do to stop them.
+While verbal skills and de-escalation techniques are useful, those things are not always going to work.

-Officers involved in an SBC — whether it’s as clear as those noted above, or one in which the question can never be perfectly answered — must understand what happened is not their fault.
-Keeping this in mind will help in the healing process following an SBC situation.
+Officers involved in an suicide-by-cop incident must understand what happened is not their fault.
+Keeping this in mind will help in the healing process following such an event.